Charles Sturt Campus

 Thank you for your interest in the 15th Annual Australasian Business Ethics Network Conference.

-Our Annual conference and HDR workshop is scheduled for 26-28th of November 2025, and is hosted by the School of Business at Charles Sturt University, in Bathurst New South Wales.
+Our Annual Conference and HDR workshop is scheduled for November 26-28th 2025, and is hosted by the School of Business at Charles Sturt University, in Bathurst New South Wales.

 This will be a hybrid event offering face-to-face presentations and networking along with the option of online presentations.